 Well, here’s the thing.
 Even if your email marketing campaign fails to generate many leads, you’re bound to attract increased spending from the few that respond.
 In terms of numbers, such leads usually spend 138% more than the rest.
 So, you can bet it’s a win-win situation.

-That said, there’s one thing you need to be particularly careful about- the email marketing tool you leverage in your e-commerce business.
+That said, there’s one thing you need to be particularly careful about- the email marketing tool or app you leverage in your e-commerce business.
 The market is now saturated with all sorts of email marketing solutions, most of which are touting themselves as the “best email marketing tool.”

 Ok, I have to admit that the likes of MailChimp and AWeber are doing a pretty decent job in this space.
-Most of these dominant solutions have been around for about two decades now, and they continue to provide a wide range of effective marketing tools.
+Most of these dominant solutions have been around for about two decades now, and they continue to provide a wide range of effective marketing automation tools.

 But, let’s face it.
 They are not perfect for everyone.
 And thankfully, their weaknesses are being addressed by some of the newer entrants.